Home Equity Loans For The Unemployed

 Despite an ageing population, the labour force in Ontario continues to grow, meaning that, every day, young Canadians join the workforce.
 Since our largest province, and home to the Capitol, has 1.9 million youth, they will quickly make up a large portion of the labour market.
 Despite a socialized education system, many youths enter the workforce with little information on their rights and responsibilities.
 A key piece of knowledge, one that can prevent young workers from getting taken advantage of, is the legal minimum wage.

 Let’s talk about the background of minimum wage, Ontario first introduced the legislation in 1918.
-Currently, there is a federal minimum wage that dictates the least amount a worker can be paid for an hour of time.
+Currently, there is a federal minimum wage that dictates the least amount a worker can be paid for an hour.
 While there are some exceptions to the rule, this applies regardless of whether you are a casual worker, full, or part-time.
 It applies to all forms of payment including commission, flat rate, hourly, salary, or otherwise compensated (ex: piece work).

 Wondering how much you’ll be taxed?
 Check out the tax rates by province.

 One of the examples of a higher minimum wage than the baseline provincial minimum wage is homeworkers — those who work out of their own home.
-The hourly minimum in this situation is $15.80.
+The hourly minimum in this situation is $18.90 an hour.
 Since these are employees of a company who use their own infrastructure to perform work tasks, the extra accounts for the added wear and tear on equipment.
 From laptops to office chairs to dedicating a portion of the home as an office, it saves the company overhead costs, and the minimum wage compensates the worker.

 Do you use your home as an office?
 Then you can claim these home office expenses for taxes.

 Different than an hourly worker, this is a common situation for salespeople.
 A common phrase in the industry is “minimum wage against commission”.
 Basically, it means that you must be paid at least the minimum wage equivalent for your time.
 However, if you earn a commission that exceeds that amount the employer only has to pay you that sum.
 Essentially, it’s an either-or situation.
-For example:

 Do you have a low income?
 Check out these tax tips for low-income earners.